 Students are required to validate their enrollment by attending the first class meeting for each course on their schedule.
-Failure to attend the first class or to make prior arrangements with the professor may result in the student being dropped from that course.
+Failure to attend the first class, validate enrollment in an online courses, or to make prior arrangements with the professor may result in the student being dropped from that course.